RocketSoftware/rocket-mvbasic/docs/usage/Debugging.md

 These two operations are still not stable.
 They partially work if breakpoints are set at CALL line.
 Please refer [Known Issues](./KnownIssues.md).

+**Note**: Program cannot jump out of a subroutine through **Step Out** operation in UniVerse.

 ## Restart debug

-This operation is currently not supported.
+This operation is currently NOT supported.

 ### Stop debugging